This article was updated on November 12th, 2022

-On top of the emotional stress following illness and vet treatments, a lot of dog owners also face expensive vet bills.
-As a result, many owners are trying to find inexpensive options to euthanize their dogs, and want to figure out how to euthanize a dog with a simple over-the counter product such as Benadryl, and what to find out what the lethal dose of Benadryl is for dogs.
+On top of the emotional stress following illness and vet treatments, many dog owners also face expensive vet bills.
+As a result, many owners are trying to find inexpensive options to euthanize their dogs, and want to figure out how to euthanize a dog with a simple over-the-counter product such as Benadryl, and what to find out what the lethal dose of Benadryl is for dogs.

 Lethal Dose for Dogs

-Most importantly – there are critical reasons why Benadryl should NOT be used to put your dog to sleep, including:
+There are critical reasons why Benadryl should NOT be used to put your dog to sleep, including the following:

 - Benadryl will create unnecessary suffering for your dog.

-Benadryl can have dramatic side effects for your dog, they can suffer a lot before the active ingredient actually results in death.
-These are significant effects that could cause unnecessary pain and suffering for your dog.
 Benadryl is lethal to dogs because it can cause serious neurological and cardiovascular effects, with effects including hyper-excitability, rapid heartbeat, seizures, convulsions, or respiratory failure.
 This will result in a very painful death for your dog.
-There are much more humane ways to euthanize your dog.
+There are much more humane ways to euthanize your dog, as we explain below.

 - Most vets will ensure that your dogs are sedated prior to euthanasia, creating a pain-free experience.

 Your veterinarian will make sure that your dog is sedated and will not experience any pain prior to receiving the euthanasia medication.